 There are some big differences between iced espresso and iced coffee.
-While they both have the same basic components — espresso or coffee, water, and ice — the methods used to get to the final product are radically different.
+While they have the same basic components, the components used to reach the final product are radically different.

-At the end of this article, you’ll have all the know-how of these drinks, plus, you’ll have a new favorite iced beverage!
+At the end of this article, you’ll have all the know-how of these drinks, and you’ll know which is right for you!

-Most often, an iced espresso has added cold tap water to it to dilute it slightly, while iced coffee is usually served without additional water.
+An iced espresso often has cold tap water added to it to dilute it slightly, while iced coffee is usually served without additional water.

 They both can be served with different add-ins like cold foam, a splash of milk, coffee syrups, or other sweeteners of your liking.